thiaguh11/spring-boot-oauth-api/README.md

 This project is an API built using **Java, Java Spring, Flyway Migrations, PostgresSQL as the database, and Spring Security and JWT for authentication control.**

-This developed use as inspiration this [Youtube Tutorial](https://www.youtube.com/watch?v=5w-YCcOjPD0).

 ## Table of Contents

 - [Installation](#installation)